 For those who prefer riding the rail, Amtrak provides daily rail service between Chicago and Grand Rapids.

 The proximity to Chicago and Detroit make it ideal for visitors to tack on a few days at the beginning or end of the conference for that larger city experience.
-However Grand Rapids and West Michigan have their own leisure attractions for the person who wants to mix business with pleasure.
+However, Grand Rapids and West Michigan have their own leisure attractions for the person who wants to mix business with pleasure.

-The Grand River offers plenty of options for recreation, and plans are underway for major improvements to the stretch of river winding through downtown, including restoring the rapids for paddlers and tubers and adding several public access points.
+The Grand River offers plenty of options for recreation, and plans are underway for major improvements to the stretch of the river winding through downtown, including restoring the rapids for paddlers and tubers and adding several public access points.

 Lake Michigan is only a 25-minute drive from the city and its beautiful beaches will rival any ocean-front location.

-Grand Rapids also offers a variety of museums and other cultural attractions, including the Gerald R. Ford Presidential Museum, John Ball Zoo and Frederik Meijer Gardens and Sculpture Park.
+Grand Rapids also offers a variety of museums and other cultural attractions, including the Gerald R. Ford Presidential Museum, John Ball Zoo, and Frederik Meijer Gardens and Sculpture Park.
 Stop by seven of Grand Rapids’ top attractions, and receive discounts to many more, by purchasing a Culture Pass GR!

 Michelle Savoie is a certified meeting planner who recently brought the International Association of Emergency Managers to Grand Rapids for its annual conference.
 As a planner, she prefers locations in major hubs that don’t require connecting flights, but she found Grand Rapids had a lot to offer.

 “Super friendly and helpful people,” she said, highlighting unique offerings like the Grand Rapids Public Museum and the Gerald R. Ford Presidential Museum.
 “Although not downtown, the Frederik Meijer Gardens & Sculpture Park are spectacular and unique, well worth the visit."